 In most cases, however, examination of the applicant's reply will show that there are good prospects of bringing the proceedings to a positive conclusion, i.e. in the form of a decision to grant.
 In such cases, if there are still objections to be met, the examiner must consider whether they can best be resolved by a further written communication, a telephone discussion or a personal interview.
-It may be useful if the examiner makes suggestions on how to overcome objections (see B-XI, 3.8, and C-III, 4.1.2).

 If substantial differences of opinion exist, the issues are generally best dealt with in writing.
 If, however, there seems to be confusion about points in dispute, e.g. the applicant seems to have misunderstood the examiner's arguments or the applicant's own arguments are unclear, then an interview may be useful.
 If, on the other hand, the matters to be resolved are minor, they can be settled more expeditiously over the telephone.
 Interviews or telephone discussions with the applicant or his representative are more fully considered in C-VII, 2.
 Telephone discussions or interviews do not constitute oral proceedings (see E-II).

-3.1 Further action where a request for a translation of the priority application was sent earlier in examination proceedings translation is filed or the period for further processing has expired (see also E-II, 5.1).
+3.1 Further action where a request for a translation of the priority application was sent earlier in examination proceedings

+In cases where an invitation under Rule 53(3) to file a translation of one or more priority applications was sent earlier in examination proceedings (either separately or at the same time as a communication under Art.
+94(3) - see A-III, 6.8.2), a subsequent communication (under Art.
+94(3) or Rule 71(3), or a summons to oral proceedings) cannot be sent until the translation is filed or the period for further processing has expired (see also E-II, 5.1).
 This also applies in cases where the Rule 53(3) invitation was sent at the same time as a previous communication under Art.
 94(3) and the applicant has already replied to that communication (e.g. by filing amendments), but has not yet provided the translation and the original time limit or the period for further processing is still running.